jraillard/parkndeploy/doc/step0_studying_devops.md

 You could think about the following process :

-:one: Developers are pushing they're code to the main branch with some nice new features
+:one: Developers are pushing their code to the main branch with some nice new features

 :two: An artifact is made by running a CI pipeline on this branch